AdobeDocs/campaign-standard.en/help/administration/using/configuring-transactional-messaging.md

 1. Integrate the event into your website (see [Integrating the triggering of the event in a website](../../administration/using/configuring-transactional-messaging.md#integrating-the-triggering-of-the-event-in-a-website)).

-### Configuring an event to send a follow-up message
+### Configuring an event to send a follow-up message {#configuring-an-event-to-send-a-follow-up-message}

 A follow-up message is a predefined marketing delivery template that can be used in a workflow to send messages to the recipients of a specific transactional message.
 For more on this, see [Follow-up messages](../../channels/using/follow-up-messages.md).